-The 2015 WCDRR conference will be preceded by several preparatory meetings in 2014 on all continents.
-Those meetings aim at:

-Providing inputs for the generation of the HFA2 document that will define the major priorities in Disaster Risk Reduction (DRR) for the period 2015-2025

-To start to collect the draft expression of commitments of the various DRR actors that will be consolidated/finalized at the 2015 WCDRR

-2015-2016: CEOS will participate in the 2015 WCDRR conference and CEOS Agencies, coordinated through the WGDisasters, will work with the DRR communities and major stakeholders according to the priorities indicated in the HFA2.
+2016-2017: CEOS Agencies, coordinated through the WGDisasters, will work with the DRR communities and major stakeholders according to the priorities indicated in the HFA2.

 Continue support to the Geohazards Supersites and Natural Laboratories (GSNL) Initiative.

-2014: The Geohazards Supersites and Natural Laboratories (GSNL) Initiative aims to improve our knowledge of geophysical processes posing geohazards, with an initial focus on earthquakes and volcanoes.
+2015: The GEO Geohazards Supersites and Natural Laboratories (GSNL) Initiative aims to improve our knowledge of geophysical processes posing geohazards, with an initial focus on earthquakes and volcanoes.
 The effort is led by a global partnership of scientists and satellite and in situ data providers (multi-sensor interferometric synthetic aperture radar [InSAR], seismic, Global Positioning System [GPS], etc.) and is compiling comprehensive data sets for a few selected sites of high priority intended to be used in research to support increased understanding of the hazards.

-In 2013, CEOS officially endorsed Hawaii and Iceland to receive coordinated space-based EO data acquisitions.
-In 2014, CEOS will consider proposals for new Supersites to support specific seismic and volcano hazards, in conjunction with the DRM activities outlined above.
+In 2013 and 2014, CEOS officially endorsed Hawaii, Iceland, New Zealand and Ecuador to receive coordinated space-based EO data acquisitions.
+A key priority for 2015 will be ensuring the data needs for these supersites are met.

-CEOS will work to facilitate coordinated data access to the data made available to the GSNL by suitable means.
-In particular, a web client will be configured to search and access the distributed data catalogs.
+The WGDisasters will continue to operate and develop the Data Coordination Team, which supports other activities, including the GSNL, by providing a single point of contact through which to request and access data from space agencies.

-2015-2016: In complement to—or as part of—the current CEOS DRM Pilots related to the GSNL initiative, CEOS Agencies will also regularly monitor the use of space data by scientific community involved in GSNL and will assess the potential extension of the number of sites supported by CEOS Agencies.
+2016-2017: In complement to—or as part of—the current CEOS DRM Pilots related to the GSNL initiative, CEOS Agencies will also regularly monitor the use of space data by scientific community involved in GSNL and will assess the potential extension of the number of sites supported by CEOS Agencies.
 Event Supersites, which are agreed and supported for a limited time immediately following a major disaster, will be considered and supported as approved during this time frame.